tubalmartin/riloadr/README.md

 Configure as many breakpoints (or size ranges) as you need.
 Choose the breakpoint names you like most.
-Each breakpoint name needs to have its counterpart HTML `data-{name}` attribute on each image of a group.
+Each breakpoint name needs to have its counterpart HTML `data-{breakpoint-name}` attribute on each image of a group.

 **Important!**:
 When Riloadr parses your `breakpoints` it mimics CSS behavior: Riloadr computes the browser's viewport width in CSS pixels, then traverses your breakpoints to find out the appropiate image size to load and makes use of your breakpoint names to get the correct `src` (image URL) to load the image.